Kiritsu/broken/README.md

 # Broken

-Broken is a short project (at educational purposes) aiming to interact with CS2D game memory.
+Broken is a short project (for educational purposes) aiming to interact with CS2D game memory.

 ## Features
 - Read some values of the current player
-- Turn on or off flashbang hack
+- Flashbang hack

 ### Incoming features
 - Anti-fog / Night-Vision